 Nutritional ketosis works by conditioning your body to burn fat to use as energy, in place of carbohydrates.
 The ketogenic diet has become a prominent weight-loss tool; however, nutritional ketosis also has a number of additional benefits including low inflammation and sharper mental and physical health.
 But how does this relate to coronavirus?

-While the ketogenic diet is not a true coronavirus “cure”, a report released by the NIH found that the ketogenic diet can improve heart health and help control blood sugar for both diabetic and pre-diabetic patients.
+While the ketogenic diet is technically not a coronavirus “cure,” a report released by the NIH found that the ketogenic diet can improve heart health and help control blood sugar for patients who have diabetes and pre-diabetes.
 As mentioned earlier, older patients with diabetes and heart disease do experience more adverse effects from COVID-19.
 It’s safe to assume that improving the degeneration of those diseases through diet can help the most at-risk patients mitigate their risk.

 Nutritional Ketosis & Immunity